 Arrangements are under the direction and care of the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences, and messages for his family, may be expressed by visiting: www.StrongHancock.com.

-To send flowers to Edward "Buddy" Poland, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edward "Buddy" Poland, Sr., please visit our floral store.